AqillaNisa/Taste-Of-IIUM-Can-Do/README.md

 This project provides practical experience in building real-world web applications and demonstrates the ability to work collaboratively in a team environment.
 The skills gained through this project are directly applicable to professional web development scenarios.

 - Project Completion Date: 11/6/2025
-- Course: INFO 3305 Web Application Development
+- Course: BIIT 2305 Web Application Development